Earn your certifications online with ACLS Training Center!

 • Sign up and gain immediate access to our online training material and our exams.
 You can take as much time as you need to study up and pass the exam.

 Our BLS course, ACLS course and PALS courses are all accepted in California as well as every state of the United States and in most international countries and regions.
-If for whatever reason you purchase a course and it is not accepted, we offer a 100% money back guarantee for the first 60 days.
+If for whatever reason you enroll in a course and it is not accepted, we offer a 100% money back guarantee for the first 30 days.

 The team at the online ACLS Training Center works hard to stay up-to-date with new cardiac-related information and practices.
 After passing our online tests, we will issue the certification or recertification from our ACLS Training Center.
 Although we follow the AHA guidelines, the American Heart Association is not affiliated with this or any other online-only certification course.